GateNLP/gate-teamware/docs/docs/developerguide/README.md

 If the default privacy policy or terms & conditions do not cover your use case, you can easily replace these with your own documents.

 If deploying from source, include markdown (`.md`) files in a `custom-policies` directory in the project root with the exact names `custom-policies/privacy-policy.md` and/or `custom-policies/terms-and-conditions.md` which will be rendered at the corresponding pages on the running web app.
+If you are not familiar with the Markdown language there are a number of free WYSIWYG-style editor tools available including [StackEdit](https://stackedit.io/app) (browser based) and [Zettlr](https://www.zettlr.com) (desktop app).

-If deploying with docker compose, place files with these names at the same location as the `docker-compose.yml` file before running `./deploy.sh` as above.
+If deploying with docker compose, place the `custom-policies` directory at the same location as the `docker-compose.yml` file before running `./deploy.sh` as above.

 An example custom privacy policy file contents might look like: